linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh/connect-to-server-over-ssh-on-linux/index.md

     ssh [username]@[ip-address] [command]

-As an example, running `ssh me@192.0.2.0 ls` will list all the files in the home directory of the user called `me`.
+As an example, running `ssh me@192.0.2.0 ls` lists all the files in the home directory of the user called `me`.
 This can be useful to find the uptime of the server (`ssh me@192.0.2.0 uptime`) or maybe determine its Linux distribution and version (`ssh me@192.0.2.0 lsb_release -a`).

 ### Sending Multiple Commands